CPAP Alternative for in Plano

 Oral Appliance Therapy for Sleep Apnea

-Fortunately, there are viable CPAP alternatives in Garland, Texas, and those are our specialty at Sleep Rehab.
+Fortunately, there are viable CPAP alternatives in Plano, Texas, and those are our specialty at Sleep Rehab.
 We treat obstructive sleep apnea—which happens when the airway becomes blocked—with oral appliance therapy.
 Unlike cumbersome CPAP masks, our oral appliances are easy to wear every night so sleep apnea sufferers can commit to their treatment.

 Oral appliances for sleep apnea are shaped much like an athletic mouthguard.
 By holding the lower jaw forward, and thereby holding the tongue forward, these appliances prevent the airway from collapsing during sleep.

 Sleep Rehab is proud to offer oral appliance therapy.
 Made of strong and durable polymer material that is completely biocompatible, oral appliance therapy is metal-free, flexible, and extremely lightweight.
 The device is adjustable and comes with a three-year warranty.